JanVUlrich/viridianlife/src/pages/posts/live-meaningfully-reject-cynicism.md

 https://www.vocabulary.com/dictionary/cynicism

+# Hope and Utopia
+* Solarpunk
+* Action is a solution to despair

 # Modern cynicism is a dark place
 * Modernity is defined by the belief that the future will be better – without it, credit would be impossible, and research and science would all but disappear